Tungnath: Legend

-Not finding Shiva in Varanasi, the Pandavas went to Garhwal Himalayas.
+As per the Hindu mythology, not finding Shiva in Varanasi, the Pandavas went to Garhwal Himalayas.
 Bhima, the second of the five Pandava brothers, then standing astride two mountains started to look for Shiva.
 He saw a bull grazing near Guptakashi (“hidden Kashi” — the name derived from the hiding act of Shiva).
 Bhima immediately recognized the bull to be Shiva.
 Bhima caught hold of the bull by its tail and hind legs.
 But the bull-formed Shiva disappeared into the ground to later reappear in parts, with the hump raising in Kedarnath, the arms appearing in Tungnath, the face showing up at Rudranath, the nabhi (navel) and stomach surfacing in Madhyamaheshwar and the hair appearing in Kalpeshwar.
 The Pandavas pleased with this reappearance in five different forms, built temples at the five places for venerating and worshipping Shiva.
 The Pandavas were thus freed from their sins.

 A variant of the tale credits Bhima of not only catching the bull, but also stopping it from disappearing.
-Consequently, the bull was torn asunder into five parts and appeared at five locations in the Kedar Khand of Garhwal region of the Himalayas.
-After building the Panch Kedar Temples, the Pandavas meditated at Kedarnath for salvation, performed yagna (fire sacrifice) and then through the heavenly path called the Mahapanth (also called Swargarohini), attained heaven or salvation..
+Consequently, the bull was torn asunder into five parts and appeared at five locations in the Kedar Khand of Garhwal region of the Himalayas (The arms in Tungnath, the hump in Kedarnath, the face in Rudranath, the navel in Madhyamaheshwar, and the hair in Kalpeshwar).
+After building the Panch Kedar Temples, the Pandavas meditated at Kedarnath for salvation, performed yagna (fire sacrifice) and then through the heavenly path called the Mahapanth (also called Swargarohini), attained heaven or salvation.
 The Panch Kedar Temples are constructed in the North-Indian Himalayan Temple "Katyuri" architecture with the Kedarnath, Tungnath and Madhyamaheshwar temples looking similar.